samfeldstein/notebook/content/notes/applying-a-default-template-in-obsidian-using-a-shell-script.md

 ---
-title: Applying a Default Template in Obsidian
+title: Applying a Default Template in Obsidian Using a Shell Script
 tags:
   - obsidian
   - zsh